wpsharks/s2member/readme.txt

 s2Member®—a powerful (free) membership plugin for WordPress®.
 Protect members only content with roles/capabilities.

 == Description ==

-**NOTICE:** The support forum at WordPress is for community interaction only.
-If you are an s2Member Pro customer in need of support, please use [our support center](http://s2member.com/support/).

----

 The s2Member® Framework (free) integrates with PayPal Website Payments Standard (also free).
 Sell "Buy Now" or Membership access to your site.
 Restrict access to Roles, Capabilities, Posts, Pages, or anything else in WordPress.